Weather Rockets - Defining A Special Kind Of Sounding Rocket

 Weather Rocket Definition

-A weather rocket, also known as a sounding rocket, is a rocket-powered projectile that carries an instrument array called a radiosonde up to altitudes of approximately 75 km (47 miles) to measure atmospheric conditions.
+A weather rocket, which is a type of sounding rocket, is a rocket-powered projectile that carries an instrument array called a radiosonde up to altitudes of approximately 75 km (47 miles) to measure atmospheric conditions.
 It reaches the portion of the atmosphere too high for weather balloons and too low for satellites to access.

 The radiosonde on a rocket can measure several atmospheric variables, including temperature, humidity, air pressure, and wind speed.
 It all depends on the specific purpose of each rocket launch, which is not always purely meteorological.